17 Best Things to Do in Cape Town: The Ultimate Checklist!

 South African Bobotie

 From fine dining experiences like The Test Kitchen and La Petite Colombe to market stalls at the Old Biscuit Mill, there are plenty of places to try the local cuisine.
-If you want to know more, check out my article below.
+If you want to know more about the best South African foods to try, check out my article below.

-Cruise One of the Most Scenic Drives in the World
+15- Cruise One of the World’s Most Scenic Drives

 Chapman’s Peak Drive